Best sunscreen 2020 | CNN Underscored

 Other sunscreens we tested

 The Hawaiian Tropic lotion sunscreen performed quite well, but not as well as its spray-bottle counterpart.
-It lost a few points for its ease of application and size.
-Overall, it’s a solid sunscreen that rubbed into our skin well and wasn’t too thick, but its tropical, fruity smell may be overpowering to some.
+It lost a few points on ease of application and size.
+Overall, it’s a solid sunscreen that rubbed into the skin well and wasn’t too thick, but its tropical, fruity smell may be overpowering to some.

 Sun Bum Original SPF 30 Sunscreen Lotion ($15.99; amazon.com)

 MDSolarSciences is one of the most expensive sunscreens we tested, but it fell short of our top picks in many categories.
-It didn’t have a discernible scent, which was nice, but it felt greasy on our skin, making us sweat more and leaving us desperately wanting a shower.
+It didn’t have a discernible scent, which was nice, but it felt greasy on the skin, making our testers sweat more and leaving them desperately wanting a shower.

 California Kids Supersensitive Broad-Spectrum Tinted Sunscreen ($25.99; amazon.com)